Obituaries for the week of August 30, 2017

 Mr. Clay is survived by his wife of fifty-two years, Judy (Bell) Clay of Foley; mother, Jewel Whitney Clay of Mobile; one son, Mike P. (Karen) Clay of Mobile; two brothers, Don (Carolyn) Clay of Daphne, Ala. and Kim (Jane) Clay of Hendersonville, N.C.; two sisters, Jane Morton and Lisa Clay, both of Mobile; numerous nieces, nephews other relatives and many friends.

-Memorial services will be held Saturday, September 9, 2017 at 3 p.m. at Petty-Eastside Chapel Funeral Home with Bro.
+Memorial services were held Saturday, September 9, 2017 at 3 p.m. at Petty-Eastside Chapel Funeral Home with Bro.
 Mike Hutto officiating.

-The family will receive friends Saturday, September 9, 2017 from 2 until 3 p.m. at Petty-Eastside Chapel Funeral Home.
-Interment will follow at Oak Hill Cemetery.
+The family received friends Saturday, September 9, 2017 from 2 until 3 p.m. at Petty-Eastside Chapel Funeral Home.
+Interment followed at Oak Hill Cemetery.

-Honorary pallbearers will be Mike Clay, Steve Jones, Jerry DuBose, Tim Newman, Don Clay and Kim Clay.
+Honorary pallbearers were Mike Clay, Steve Jones, Jerry DuBose, Tim Newman, Don Clay and Kim Clay.

 In Lieu of Flowers memorials may be made to Moyeville Baptist Church, Atmore, Ala. or Overlook Presbyterian Church in Mobile.